 BPA has been banned in infant feeding bottles across the EU since June 2011 and in plastic bottles and packaging containing food for babies and children under three years since September 2018.

-The European Food Safety Authority (EFSA) is re-evaluating the risks to public health related to BPA in foodstuffs and plans to finalise the updated assessment in 2022.
+In April 2023, the European Food Safety Authority (EFSA) published a new re-evaluation of the risks to public health related to BPA in foodstuffs.

 There is a limit on the amount of BPA that is allowed to leach out of toys for children up to the age of three and in any toys that are intended to be placed in a child’s mouth.
 This migration limit is 0.04 mg/l of BPA.

-- Bisphenol A - European Food Safety Authority (EFSA)
+- Bisphenol A in food is a health risk, 19 April 2023 - European Food Safety Authority, EFSA

 - Toy Safety in the EU - European Commission